Soonad/docs.formality-lang.org/docs/source/tutorial/FMC-Tutorial.md

 ## 1. Core features

-Before proceeding, you should have Formality-Core [installed](../language/Installation.md), and be familiar with its core features and syntax.
+Before proceeding, you should have Formality [installed](../language/Installation.md), and be familiar with its core features and syntax.
 If you're not yet, please read the entire [Language](../Why.md) section of this documentation.

 ## 2. Simple datatypes

 Algebraic Datatypes (ADTs) are the building bricks of functional programming languages like Haskell, where all programs are just functions operating on ADTs.
-Programming in Formality-Core isn't fundamentally different, just somewhat harder, since it demands you to 1. encode datatypes manually (with "Scott-Encodings"), 2. emulate the type system in your head.
-Once you're used to it, though, Formality-Core can and should be used as a low-levelish Haskell.
+Programming in Formality isn't fundamentally different.
 As such, the best way to learn it is by learning how to translate Haskell code.

-> Note: if you're familiar with Scott-Encodings, feel free to skip to the next section.

 Let's start with a simple type: booleans.
 In Haskell, they can be defined with the following declaration: